West Hobart

 West Hobart features high concentrations of group households, with a lower-than-average median household size

-Family households account for 62.0% of all households, including 24.2% couples with children, 28.2% couples without children, and 8.5% single parent families.
-Non-family households constitute the remaining 38.0%, with lone person households at 29.1% and group households comprising 8.8%.
-The median household size is 2.3 people, which is smaller than the Greater Hobart average of 2.4.
+Family households dominate at 62.0% of all households, comprising 24.2% couples with children, 28.2% couples without children, and 8.5% single parent families.
+Non-family households make up the remaining 38.0%, with lone person households at 29.1% and group households comprising 8.8% of the total.
+The median household size of 2.3 people is smaller than the Greater Hobart average of 2.4.

 Frequently Asked Questions - Households